-The product's serial number contains 14 characters such as xxS0xxxxxxxxx and printed on the server's Asset tag.
+The product's serial number contains 14 characters such as xxS0xxxxxxxxx and printed on the sticker at the server's front cover.

 The correct serial number of the product is required if you need to request for support from the ASUS Technical Support team.